Flood warning: Heavy rain, high winds lash entire country

+Elsewhere flooding has partly closed Tamaki Drive on Auckland's waterfront, the NZ Transport Agency said.

+High tide and strong winds had flooded a low-lying section of the road between Ngapipi and Gladstone Rds just before 12pm.

-Wind, rain, thunderstorms and even some snow is battering New Zealand thanks to a massive Tasman low where even small coastal tornadoes could form.
+Wind, rain, thunderstorms and even some snow is battering New Zealand owing to a massive Tasman low, where even small coastal tornadoes could form.

+Auckland is on watch for strong northeasterly winds today while a large part of the country is under a heavy rain watch.

+"Today's low pressure system will bring rain to almost everywhere in New Zealand.
+As the low moves away most people will notice the cooler southwesterly winds sweeping over the country," MetService meteorologist Lewis Ferris said.

 But good news should soon be on the way ahead of Christmas Day.

-MetService meteorologist Lewis Ferris said the weather system had made landfall Monday night, and would bring rain to 90 per cent of the country as it moved southeast Tuesday.
+MetService meteorologist Lewis Ferris said the weather system made landfall on Monday night, and would bring rain to 90 per cent of the country as it moved southeast Tuesday.

 The hardest hit areas would be Bay of Plenty, the Central Plateau and Taranaki, which all had heavy rain watches in place.